HCL-TECH-SOFTWARE/appscan-standard-pyscan/README.md

 ===========================================================

-Use PyScan in Appscan:
+D) Use PyScan in Appscan:

-1) For best results using the extension it is recommended to configure a Starting URL.
+1) For best results using the extension it is recommended to configure a Starting URL (in Scan Configuration).
 2) Click Tools > Extension > Start Pyscan.
 3) From the console that opens do one of the following:
 	- Open your Python file or module, and click Run > Run module.